nelsonfigueroa/nelson.cloud/content/posts/2023-04-15-how-to-install-older-versions-of-homebrew-packages.md

 It's possible to install older versions of Homebrew packages by saving an older version of the corresponding Ruby file locally and running `brew install <package>.rb`.
 I'll use the `terraform` package as an example.

+{{< admonition type="info" title="tl;dr" >}}
-> TL;DR: If I wanted to downgrade to Terraform 1.3.6, I would need to:
+If I wanted to downgrade to Terraform 1.3.6, I would need to:
-> - Find the Ruby file for that specific version of [Terraform on the Homebrew GitHub repo](https://github.com/Homebrew/homebrew-core/blob/169f333f93fe0703b542cdf75b1decd4cb78f68d/Formula/terraform.rb)
+- Find the Ruby file for that specific version of [Terraform on the Homebrew GitHub repo](https://github.com/Homebrew/homebrew-core/blob/169f333f93fe0703b542cdf75b1decd4cb78f68d/Formula/terraform.rb)
-> - Download the Ruby file
+- Download the Ruby file
-> - Uninstall the current version of terraform by running `brew remove terraform`
+- Uninstall the current version of terraform by running `brew remove terraform`
-> - Install the older version defined in the Ruby file by running `HOMEBREW_DEVELOPER=true brew install --formulae terraform.rb`
+- Install the older version defined in the Ruby file by running `HOMEBREW_DEVELOPER=true brew install --formulae terraform.rb`
+{{< /admonition >}}

 Let's say we have `terraform` version 1.4.5 but we need `terraform` version 1.3.6.
 We can start by browsing to https://github.com/Homebrew/homebrew-core/tree/master/Formula and try to find the formula for `terraform` under the `t` directory.